33 Magical Places in Ireland to visit

 Some other highlights at Ashford Castle are the 32 seat cinema that shows classic films and our personal favourite, the wine cellar, which is located in the secret passageways of the castle and has private dining options which is incredibly romantic.
 Regardless of how you enjoy Ashford Castle, you are sure to have a one-of-a-kind luxury event!
 When you have had your tea head out to Cong where they filmed the Quiet Man with John Wayne and Maureen O’Hara it makes a beautiful walk from the castle. by Kallsy Page, Pages of Travel

-6 Visit Dingle
+6 Visit the Dingle Peninsula

 Last time in Ireland, our most memorable and favourite time was spent exploring the charming town of Dingle.
 If you are going to Dingle, make sure you give yourself a half-day to enjoy the Slea Head Drive.
 This scenic route takes starts and ends in Dingle.
 Along the way, you can stop at as many or as few places as you would like.
 There are beehive huts, beaches, cafes, pottery shops and other gorgeous places to pull over and enjoy the breathtaking views of the ocean, island and the Kerry peninsula.